maghrabihos-web/cate/README.md

 5- Start the server by running node index.js.The linke will appear with the below format to run the application.
 		http://localhost:Portnumber
 6- Run the application by paste the link in the browser.
-- Create a new user the you can login and using the application.
+- Create a new user then you can login and using the application.